 Columns

-Columns group your data into vertical categories based on a field’s unique values—perfect for at-a-glance, side-by-side comparisons.
+Columns group data into vertical categories based on a field’s unique values.
+Use columns for side-by-side comparisons.

-- Drag a field into the Columns quadrant; the report will create one column per unique value.
+- Drag a field into the “Columns” quadrant.
+The report creates one column for each unique value in that field.

-- You can drag directly within the quadrant to reorder row fields.
+- Drag fields within the quadrant to reorder them.

 - Double-click a field to remove it from the quadrant.